Pfuster12/LiveChart/README.md

 class to perform the draw operations.
 It follows best practice advice to only perform draw ops and avoid setting any variables to memory during the `onDraw()` call.

-HOWEVER, drawing big datasets is a costly operation and the Android UI will appear 'janky' if you are not careful with the amount of data you feed in.
+**HOWEVER**, drawing big datasets is a costly operation and the Android UI will appear 'janky' if you are not careful with the amount of data you feed in.

-Good Android behavior is to only draw the necessary data points, avoid calling `drawDataset()` repeatedly and not animate the `LiveChartView` excessively.
+A good Android citizen will only draw the necessary data points, avoid calling `drawDataset()` repeatedly and not animate the `LiveChartView` excessively.